matthewrsilver/lisTELOS/README.txt

   [ 1.
 REQUIREMENTS AND INSTALLATION ]

   This code requires the only base installation of MATLAB.
-It has only been tested on Linux systems, but the core model should work across platforms.
-  Tweaks to ensure compatibility with Windows and Mac will hopefully come soon.
+It has been fully tested on Linux systems, on which all simulations run smoothly.
+Tests in Windows systems seem to have been fine (but you never know) .
+Generally, the core model should work across platforms.
+Further tests are under way to ensure fulle compatibility with Windows.

   No "installation" is necessary; simply put the lisTELOS folder somewhere on your computer.